ThaisCooke/World_cup/README.md

 There were 3 Tables: WorldCups, WorldCupMatches and WorldCup_2018

-The table WorldCups offered a summary of the World Cup Tournaments from 1930-2014, while WorldCupMatches had more details about each match from each year
+The table WorldCups offered a summary of the World Cup Tournaments from 1930-2014, while WorldCupMatches had more details about each match from 1930-2014

-The Table WorldCup_2018 contains all the Data for that Years Tournament
+The Table WorldCup_2018 contains all the Data for the 2018 Tournament